-If you’re a fan of eggnog, you will love this wonderful Eggnog recipe!
-This single serving cooked eggnog is rich, creamy, and so much better than store-bought versions.
+If you're a fan of eggnog, you will love this wonderful eggnog recipe!
+This cooked eggnog for one is rich, creamy, and so much better than store-bought versions.

 All year I look forward to drinking eggnog during the holidays.
 This wonderful milk based, nutmeg infused drink is synonymous with Christmas.
 To me, drinking eggnog is as traditional as building gingerbread houses and decorating our tree.

 Most people either truly enjoy it or they loathe it.
 To be honest, I'm not a fan of of the eggnog you find at the grocery.
 Those sugary concoctions are extremely thick and they usually have a spice flavor that tends to be overpowering.

 Homemade eggnog is different.
 The recipe I'm sharing today is the very best eggnog recipe.